sorenschindler/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: A blog
 ---

+# Welcome to my blog!

+## A first try